EutechCybernetic/lucy-pro-documentation/even.md

 ## Triggering on the Model
-To make an event trigger on the model, when selecting an [Event Start](eventstart-ref) block, in the properties panel, select the code/Run on model option.
+To make an event trigger on the model, when selecting an [Event Start](eventstart-ref) block, in the properties panel, select the `Run on model` option.

 In this mode, the triggered event is execued directly on the model.